Introduction to DPA

 Use DPA to investigate queries with long wait times, inefficient queries and the tables they run against, and anomalies (unusually long wait times).

-- Access DPA query or table tuning advisors
+- Access DPA query, table, or index advisors

 - Investigate inefficient queries running against a table

 - Investigate violations of table tuning best practices

 - Identify blocking sessions and deadlocks with DPA

 - Find and investigate unusually long wait times (anomalies)